CoachEgghead/SupportTemplates/README.md

 Support Templates takes the place of the document and provides a much easier method of finding and copying the needed template.
 After the user's common templates are saved, he/she just clicks on the template name and the text is populated into the text box.
 There is a 'Copy to Clipboard' button to have Windows read and save the text to the user's clipboard.
 It can then be pasted into the other application(s).

-The initial release is still a work in progress, so basically a beta of sorts.
-You can check out the help doc at https://sites.google.com/site/martyelder/support-templates
+You can check out the help doc at https://sites.google.com/site/martyelder/support-templates Download the SupportTemplates.msi to give it a try!

 ![ScreenShot](./Support_Templates_Main_Screen_v1_1.JPG)